anirudh6415/Pytorch_for_deepLearning/README.md

 ## I have been Learning Pytorch for deepplearning from differnt resources and have added learnt codes as well :
 * Pytorch Documentation.
-* Pytorch Tutorials : https://www.learnpytorch.io/, Thanks to @mrdbourke for this wonderfull course.
+* Pytorch Tutorials : https://www.learnpytorch.io/, Thanks to https://github.com/mrdbourke  for this wonderfull course.